CristianaTiago/3D-echo-generation/README.md

 At inference time, the input is an anatomical mask of different cardiac structures and the output is the corresponding synthetic 3D echocardiography image.

+After cloning this repository and to use the scripts, it is recommended to create a conda environment, activate it, and then install the required libraries.

 For the 3D segmentation task, please see the original [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) repository.

 ![3D echocardiography generation](figures/diagram_IEEE_access_July22.png)